 The Health and Wellbeing Dashboard provides the latest published and validated data available to support the Board to scrutinise and evaluate the performance of the Partnership against the agreed priorities set out in the Health and Wellbeing Strategy.
 Some of the data used to measure public health outcomes, particularly for those indicators based on annual national survey and hospital data, goes through a process of checking and validation before publication, which can mean that it is published some time after it was collected.
-As changes to population health usually happen gradually this is usually adequate and appropriate, but in the last year change in the wake of the COVID-19 pandemic and lockdown has been rapid and it is possible that the outcomes reflected in the most recent data do not reflect the current picture.
+As changes to population health usually happen gradually this is usually adequate and appropriate, but in 2020 and 2021 in the wake of the COVID-19 pandemic and lockdown change was rapid and it is possible that in some cases the outcomes reflected in the most recent data do not reflect the current picture.